reblocke/reblocke.github.io/_pages/about.md

   - /about.html
 ---

-I am an [Assistant Professor of Research](https://doctors.intermountainhealth.org/provider/brian-w-locke/2561053#profile-summary) in the Department of Pulmonary and Critical Care at Intermountain Medical Center (Shock Trauma ICU and Schmidt Chest Clinic).
-I am also an affiliate of the University of Utah.
-I am a clinical research informaticist interested in diagnostic reasoning and improving the care of patients with chronic respiratory failure.
+I am an [Assistant Professor of Research](https://doctors.intermountainhealth.org/provider/brian-w-locke/2561053#profile-summary) in the Department of Pulmonary and Critical Care at Intermountain Medical Center.
+I work in the Shock Trauma ICU and Schmidt Chest Clinic.
+I am core faculty in the University of Utah Pulmonary and Critical Care Fellowship.
+I'm interested in research informatics, diagnostic reasoning, and improving the care of patients with chronic respiratory failure.

-My training has focused on computer science (University of Colorado BS 2009), medicine (University of Colorado, MD 2016), medical education (Internal Medicine Chief Medical Resident at [University of Utah Affiliated Hospitals and Clinics](https://medicine.utah.edu/internalmedicine/residency/) 2019-2020), and clinical investigation (MS in Clinical Investigation, University of Utah 2023).
+I've trained in computer science (University of Colorado BS 2009), medicine (University of Colorado, MD 2016), medical education (Internal Medicine Chief Medical Resident at [University of Utah Affiliated Hospitals and Clinics](https://medicine.utah.edu/internalmedicine/residency/) 2019-2020), and clinical investigation (MS in Clinical Investigation, University of Utah 2023).

 Research
 ======